 - Conduct annual developer security training to help ensure their product and environment code is secure

-Should your vendor be successfully attacked by a malicious party, the organisation should have several implemented controls, covering both technology and processes, that will help minimise and mitigate the potential damage.
+Should your vendor be successfully attacked by a malicious party, the organization should have several implemented controls, covering both technology and processes, that will help minimize and mitigate the potential damage.

-Your vendor should utilise best-in-class technology and security architecture to minimise the potential damage, including:
+Your vendor should utilize best-in-class technology and security architecture to minimize the potential damage, including:

-- Segregated networks that minimise the blast radius of any malicious activity
+- Segregated networks that minimize the blast radius of any malicious activity

 - Daily, encrypted, secure backups of the system that ensure rapid restore capabilities of data and systems

 Ask your vendor if they’ve created a set of processes that would guide them through the management of a successful attack on their systems.
 These include: